akkartik/mu/draft/SubX.md

   42
   ```

-Or, running in a VM on other platforms:
+Or, running in a VM on other platforms (much slower):

   ```sh
   $ ./translate init.linux ex1.subx  # generates identical a.elf to above